avand/brioche/README.md

 ## What is it?

-A simple way to enter expenses and mileage into Google Docs from a text-message.
-You can specify "m" or "M" for *mileage* driven and "d" or "D" for *dollars* spent.
+A simple way to enter expenses, mileage, and hours into Google Docs from a text-message.
+You can specify "m" or "M" for *mileage* driven, "d" or "D" for *dollars* spent and "h" or "H" for *hours* worked--good for overtime.

 For example, if you texted:

 * "35d Burgers with the team"
 * "44.1m Denver Airport"
+* ".75h Project X"

 You would end up with this: